UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

 \textbf{Efficiency Analysis.} Fig.~\ref{fig:modelsize_runtime_T25} illustrates the SR on the Gibson(t) dataset versus model size (left) and runtime (right).
-Our method improves substantially over F$^3$Loc even with smaller models: Using the small Depth Anything V2 model, it achieves about a 10 percentage point higher success rate compared to F$^3$Loc fusion, while maintaining similar runtime.
+To show a fair model comparison, we do not perform post-processing optimization here.
+Our method improves substantially over F$^3$Loc even with smaller models: Using the small Depth Anything v2 model, it achieves about a 10 percentage point higher success rate compared to F$^3$Loc fusion, while maintaining similar runtime.
 This highlights the efficiency of our approach in terms of accuracy versus computational resources.